 Going through all of the 7.2-kilometer stretch of the Bulsa River took us about three hours.
 As we came near the end of the river, another high current welcomed us.
 The locals call this portion “washing machine” describing the water’s whirling motion.
 Paddling here was hard as we need to go against the current and our primary goal was to fight off the turbulent rapids to prevent our kayaks from being washed away.

-Again, we survive.
+Again, we survived.
 And it was an experience I hope my boys would someday experience too, but with the company of expert canoeists.

 So for those who would like to give white water kayaking a try, you need not travel far all the way to the Chico River in Kalinga or down south in Cagayan de Oro.
 In a quiet town up North, just four hours road travel from Metro Manila, you will find the Bulsa River of San Jose Tarlac as a good start.